In primary school we sang about the price of a Hot Cross Bun. They are “one a penny, two a penny”.

 There were 240 old fashioned pennies to the pound.
 Which means the lower price hot cross bun would be 0.2p in modern British currency.
 Or around 0.4 New Zealand cents.

-Yesterday I picked up a packet of hot cross buns in an Auckland Baker’s Delight store.
+Yesterday there was a packet of hot cross buns in an Auckland Baker’s Delight store.
 The price per bun was $1.80.

 In round numbers that’s 450 times the price of the nursery rhyme bun.